ssreekanth2000/project_2/report2.md

 ![alt text](https://github.com/ssreekanth2000/project_2/blob/master/photos/sex.png)

-We see a non-trivial differnce in confidence, with women having higher levels than men.
+We see a non-trivial difference in confidence, with women having higher levels than men.
+This might be due to the fact that women are more likely to be democrats.
 We also see that both of them follow the same trend when it comes to income.